 “I don’t get it.
 I exercise five days per week.
 I’ve cut my fat and increased my healthy whole grains.
 But can’t seem to stop gaining weight.”

 That was me!
-And i’m vegan for goodness sake,aren’t I being super healthy?
+And I’m vegan for goodness sake, aren’t I being super healthy?
 Needless to say at the completion of chapter one I was well and truly listening.
 Davis dissects the historical role wheat has played in the human diet.
-What used to be a pure natural grain that our forefathers churned into their daily bread has become quite the imposter.
+What used to be a purely natural grain that our forefathers churned into their daily bread has become quite the imposter.

 So what’s wrong with wheat? (and what am I going to eat?!)

 Davis explains the wheat of today is a shadow of its former good self.
 It is the second most-consumed grain on the planet behind corn and typically accounts for 20% of all calories consumed.
 So if it really is a bad guy for our gut that’s a big problem.